FeTaX2: A ferrimagnetic quantum anomalous Hall insulator

-The QAH effect originates from spin-polarized band inversion~\cite{liu2008}, where achieving high transition temperatures and large bulk gaps necessitates a delicate interplay between two seemingly conflicting requirements: strong spin-orbit coupling (SOC) and stable ferromagnetism.
-From a material design perspective, strong SOC favors heavy elements, whereas ferromagnetism typically emerges in metallic systems composed of lighter $3d$ element.
-This incompatibility has not been fully resolved in existing QAH systems.
+The QAH effect originates from spin-polarized band inversion~\cite{liu2008}, where achieving high transition temperatures and large gaps requires a delicate interplay between two seemingly conflicting requirements: strong spin-orbit coupling (SOC)—favored by heavy elements and stable ferromagnetism—typically emerges in metallic systems composed of lighter $3d$ element.
+This incompatibility has not been resolved in existing QAH systems.
 In magnetic topological insulators (TIs), the inhomogeneities drastically suppress the exchange gap by several orders of magnitude~\cite{yu2010,zhang2019,li2019,otrokov2019a,chong2020,garnica2022}; moir\'e systems are intrinsically limited by their low energy scales~\cite{Li2021,park2023,xu2023}; and rhombohedral graphene suffers from a weak proximitized Ising SOC~\cite{liu2025}.
 Therefore, finding stoichiometric 2D magnetic materials for the QAH effect—ideally in monolayer form with versatile tunability—is highly desired.